Alfred Pal: Early life and education

 In 1932, Pal began to attend the high school in Vukovar, where one of his teachers was painter and designer Marijan Detoni.
 During his high school education, Pal often traveled to Čakovci where he helped his aunt Gisela.
 During the summer Pal earned pocket money by drawing caricatures across the Adriatic beaches, from Sušak to Dubrovnik.
 He also paid for his high school tuition by teaching German and mathematics.
 Meanwhile, Pal's mother's acting career in Berlin stalled as she failed to make a successful transition to talkies, and returned to Vienna.
-In 1938, because of the Anschluss she had to flee the country due to anti-semitism, but without valid documents.
+In 1938, because of the Anschluss she had to flee the country due to antisemitism, but without valid documents.
 In early 1940 she managed to enter the Kingdom of Yugoslavia and see their sons for the first time after 13 years.
 Pal graduated from high school in 1940, and that same year he enrolled at the Study of Architecture in Belgrade, but because of the numerus clausus he was sent on hold.